htcondor/htcondor/docs/users-manual/submitting-a-job.rst

     Rank = kflops

-This particular example highlights a difficulty with :subcom:`Rank` expression evaluation as currently defined.
+This particular example highlights a difficulty with :subcom:`rank` expression evaluation as currently defined.
 While all machines have floating point processing ability, not all machines will have the ``kflops`` attribute defined.
-For machines where this attribute is not defined, :subcom:`Rank` will evaluate to the value UNDEFINED, and HTCondor will use a default rank of the machine of 0.0.
-The :subcom:`Rank` attribute will only rank machines where the attribute is defined.
+For machines where this attribute is not defined, :subcom:`rank` will evaluate to the value UNDEFINED, and HTCondor will use a default rank of the machine of 0.0.
+The :subcom:`rank` attribute will only rank machines where the attribute is defined.
 Therefore, the machine with the highest floating point performance may not be the one given the highest rank.

-So, it is wise when writing a :subcom:`Rank` expression to    check if the expression's evaluation will lead to the expected resulting ranking of machines.
+So, it is wise when writing a :subcom:`rank` expression to    check if the expression's evaluation will lead to the expected resulting ranking of machines.
 This can be accomplished using the *condor_status* command with the *-constraint* argument.
 This allows the user to see a list of